ShrutiP91/Shruti_TestPlans/CMXApp.md

 Latest.py will generate HO process time,QueueSize, nUser, RSRP graphs.
 HOprocesstime graph shows Handover request processing time for openvino, it should be less than 0.01 second.
 Here sample index is number of time the Handover request initiated, it's sequence number of control request for Handover we need to check timing from start to end.
-QueueSize graph shows number of queue used and queue length.Here sample index is number of time the queue length initiated, it's sequence number of control request for queue we need to check timing from start to end.
+QueueSize graph shows number of queue used and queue length.
+Here sample index is number of time the queue length initiated, it's sequence number of control request for queue we need to check timing from start to end.
 Both the graphs are used to analyse the data.
 ![HOprocesstime_1](https://github.com/intel-innersource/applications.services.smart-edge-open.test-validation/assets/93578898/bbec4eea-da71-4da9-b9d2-18381c61cec4)
 ![QueueSize](https://github.com/intel-innersource/applications.services.smart-edge-open.test-validation/assets/93578898/7f623adf-b138-4020-a24c-a7351f55eebf)